microsoft/azure-iot-developer-kit/docs/_pages/home.md

     icon: "icon cloud"
     content: "Visual Studio Code is lightweight and your goto editor of choice.
 It is your all-in-one tool from coding the first line to deploying to the cloud."
     more_content: "Learn more about projects using Azure services"
+comments_content:
+  - words: "This eliminates the need to have electronics knowledge and the need to do any wiring or soldering in order to get started prototyping IoT solutions."
+    photo: assets/images/testimony-chris-pietschmann.jpg
+    name: Chris Pietschmann
+    title: BuildAzure.com
+  - words: "The sample code included scripts taking advantage of Visual Studio Code’s built-in terminal, so I didn’t have to leave my IDE to use the Azure Portal."
+    photo: assets/images/testimony-simon-bisson.jpg
+    name: Simon Bisson
+    title: InfoWorld
+  - words: "Getting excited about this awesome new product from @MicrosoftIoT build a #Cloud powered #IoT app in mins!"
+    photo: assets/images/testimony-sciencescope.jpg
+    name: ScienceScope
 ---
 <div id="nav">
   <span class="title">IoT DevKit</span>